PKozdra/dom6-simple-map-editor/README.md

 # Dominions 6 Simple Map Editor (& Generator)

-Fan-made, unofficial.
-Not affiliated with or endorsed by Illwinter Game Design.
-The game itself is sold on [Steam](https://store.steampowered.com/app/2511500/Dominions_6__Rise_of_the_Pantokrator/).

 Edits `.d6m` maps for Dominions 6.
 The game's editor won't touch the height data, so this will have to do.

 Also allows to generate vanilla random game maps.